svaarala/duktape/doc/buffers.rst

 * An unsigned ``ToUint32()`` coercion is used in writing signed values too.
   For the bytes written to memory the signedness of this coercion doesn't really matter.

-* Every buffer object type in Duktape provides virtual index access (either as bytes or as elements), and the virtual "length", "byteLength", "byteOffset", and "BYTES_PER_ELEMENT" properties.
-These are a union of various virtual properties used (e.g. byteLength, byteOffset, and BYTES_PER_ELEMENT come from TypedArray specification).
-They're uniformly provided for all objects implemented internally as a ``duk_hbufobj``.
-  They're also provided for the plain buffer type.

 Built-in objects related to buffers
 -----------------------------------